fox-one/docs.pando.im/docs/leaf/intro.md

 When a vault is liquidated, a liquidation penalty is applied and collateral is sold to repay the vault’s outstanding stablecoin balance.

+For more techincal details, please refer to the [Pando Leaf Technical Design](/developer/leaf/design)

-## About the Auction when a vault becomes liquidated
+## Auction

 Anyone can participate in the auction if a vault breaches the minimum required collateralization ratio and becomes liquidated.